 The development of specialist singing skills necessary to enter a career in musical theatre.

-This paper provides the student with a focused approach to classical and contemporary music theatre repertoire.
+This paper provides the student with a focused approach to music theatre repertoire.

 |Paper title||Musical Theatre Voice 1A|